-U.K. Calls a “Brexit” on Pagers
+U.K. Calls a “Brexit” on Pagers: Ban of the Pager

 National Health Service’s (NHS) recent announcement on the ban of the pager represents great news for U.K. healthcare organizations and their practitioners.
 The ban not only represents a transformative move, it also showcases pagers’ lackluster performance in providing secure, clinical communications.